dingusdev/dingusppc/zdocs/users/manual.md

 ## Implemented Features

 * Interpreter (with 601, FPU, and MMU support)
 * IDE and SCSI
 * Floppy disk image reading (Raw, Disk Copy 4.2, WOZ v1 and v2)
-* ADB mouse, keyboard, and AppleJack (Pippin) controller emulation
+* ADB mouse, keyboard, and AppleJack (Pippin) controller
 * Some audio support
 * Basic video output support (i.e. ATI Rage, Control, Platinum)

 ## Known Working OSes

 * Disk Tools (7.1.2 - 8.5)
-* Mac OS 7.1.2 - 9.2.2 (from CD)
-* Mac OS 7.5.3 - 9.2.2 (from Hard Disk)
+* Mac OS 7.1.2 - 9.2.2 (from CD or Hard Disk)
 * OpenDarwin 6.6.2

 ## Disk Initialization

 To initialize a disk, you'll first need to boot Disk Tools from a floppy disk image along with a blank hard disk image you want to initialize.

-Once booted, start up the Hard Disk Setup program and initialize the drive listed.
+Once booted, start up the Hard Disk Setup application and initialize the drive listed.
 It may be listed as not mounted.

-Once the disk has been initialized, you will need to reboot the machine with the appropriate installation media, such as from a CD-ROM image.
+Once the disk has been initialized, you will need to reboot the machine with the appropriate installation media, such as a CD-ROM image.

-Make sure the disk is appropriately size for the OS you want to install and follow the instructions from the installer carefully.
+Make sure the disk is appropriately sized for the OS you want to install and follow the instructions from the installer carefully.

 You may also want to use a third-party program like BlueSCSI to convert a raw HFS image from an emulator like SheepShaver.